Convex Programming Based Spectral Clustering: Connection with Computing Separable NMFs

 Here, $\I$ is a \by{k}{k} identity matrix, $\H$ is a \by{k}{(n-k)} nonnegative matrix, and $\Pib$ is an \by{n}{n} permutation matrix.
-A separable NMF is the special case of an NMF that satisfies the further condition that all columns of $\S$ appear in those of $\B$.
-We call the column index of $\B$ corresponding to a column of $\S$ the {\it basis index}.
-A separable NMF problem is one of finding all the basis indices from a nonnegative matrix $\B$ as shown in (\ref{Eq: separable matrix}).
-Separable NMF problems were suggested by Arora et al.\ in \cite{Aro12a}, who explored the complexity of computing NMFs.
-They showed that separable NMF problems are solvable in polynomial time.
+A separable NMF is a special case of an NMF that satisfies the further condition that all columns of $\S$ appear in those of $\A$.
+Given $\A$ of the form shown in (\ref{Exp: separable matrix}), a separable NMF problem is one of finding a column index set $I$ with $k$ elements such that $\A(I) = \S$.
+Here, $\A(I)$ denotes the submatrix of $\A$ indexed by $I$, i.e., $\A(I) = [\a_i : i \in I]$ for the $i$th column $\a_i$ of $\A$.
+We call such an index set $I$ the \emph{basis index set}.
+The notion of separability was introduced by Donoho and Stodden \cite{Don03}.
+Arora et al.\ \cite{Aro12a} showed that separable NMF problems are solvable in polynomial time.

-We choose one algorithm for solving separable NMF problems.
-Let $\B$ be of the form shown in (\ref{Eq: separable matrix}).
-Assume that it is perturbed by a matrix $\R$ such that $\A = \B + \R$.
-Given the perturbed $\A$ and $k$ as input, we say that the algorithm is {\it robust to noise} if it returns $k$ indices $i_1, \ldots, i_k$ such that the columns $\a_{i_1}, \ldots, \a_{i_k}$ of $\A$ are close to the columns $\s_1, \ldots, \s_k$ of $\S$.

-Several algorithms have been shown to be robust to noise.
-Gillis and Vavasis analyzed the robustness of SPA in \cite{Gil14a}.
-They built the following setup for their analysis. \begin{assump} A matrix $\B \in \Real^{d \times n}$ is factorized into
+Let $\A$ be of the form shown in (\ref{Exp: separable matrix}).
+The perturbed matrix is given by $\tilde{\A} = \A + \R$ for $\R \in \Real^{k \times n}$, which is the noise added to $\A$.
+Let us choose one algorithm for solving separable NMF problems.
+Given $\tilde{\A}$ and $k$, we say that the algorithm is \emph{robust to noise} if it finds a column index set $I$ with $k$ elements such that $\tilde{\A}(I)$ is close to $\S$.
+There are several algorithms that have been shown to be robust to noise.
+SPA is an algorithm for solving separable NMF problems, and Gillis and Vavasis \cite{Gil14a} examined its robustness.
+They built the following setup for their analysis.
+A matrix $\A \in \Real^{d \times n}$ is factorized into